Taaitaaiger/jlrs/README.md

 [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The main goal behind `jlrs` is to provide a simple and safe interface to the Julia C API.
+The main goal behind jlrs is to provide a simple and safe interface to the Julia C API.
 Currently this crate is only tested on Linux and Windows in combination with Julia 1.5.0 and is not compatible with earlier versions of Julia.

 ## Features

-An incomplete list of features that are currently supported by `jlrs`:
+An incomplete list of features that are currently supported by jlrs:

  - Access arbitrary Julia modules and their contents.
  - Call arbitrary Julia functions.